arpi-mtk/Infrared-Transceiver-with-LinkIt-7687-HDK---Part-1/README.md

 If you haven’t built a LinkIt 7687 project before, you need to download and install the LinkIt SDK v3, then configure your development environment.
 Full details of how to do this are provided in the <a href="http://labs.mediatek.com/site/global/developer_tools/mediatek_linkit_rtos/get_started/index.gsp">Get Started with the MediaTek LinkIt™ Development Platform for RTOS</a>.
 Once you’ve completed this setup you’ll be ready to continue with this tutorial.

+The attached file contains GCC, inc, src folders, including the source and header files of the project.